uriborrajo/HETGEN1000/README.md

 ```

 ### 8. FINDING UCE LOCI
-We want to see which CONTIGS are in a UCE loci and remove those that are not.
+We want to locate which CONTIGS are in a UCE loci and remove those that are not.
 Hence, we need the Probeset that is in the folder *../../spades-assembly/* and is called *Probeset-70nt.fasta*.

 **The probeset was provided by Dr. Juan Moles.**
 ```